 Using a ¼" seam allowance, I sewed the pieces together as pictured.
 Web Orange on each side, Stripe Black in the center, with the two narrow black stripes connecting the pieces.
 When you finish, you should have a rectangle measuring 19 ¾" by 11 ¾".
 Just what you need to make a trick-or-treat bag exactly like mine!

 I used the spider web print to make the handles.
 However, feel free to use cotton webbing to complete your project even faster.
 Unless you, like me, fall in love with cute spider web prints like this one.

 An absolutely lovely project, easy and quick.
 It looks like I'll be making more of these trick-or-treat bags soon.

 And those who know me, it's happened again: I got carried away by the feel of the fabric and made a few other things out of the Halloween prints.
 So much fun!
 Stay tuned so you don't miss out on new Halloween sewing projects!

 More ideas you might like: these pumpkin decorating projects

 WANT MORE FREE TUTORIALS AND GOODIES?

-Or …go straight to one of my currently most popular PDF patterns – the gift bag pattern.
-It doubles as an adorable Trick-Or-Treat bag – 6 sizes and designs for all your wishes!
+Or ...go straight to the gift bag pattern.
+Smart and simple construction, originally a gift bag but around Halloween, it doubles as an adorable Trick-Or-Treat bag - 6 sizes and designs for all your wishes!